 The total amount of In-Network Deductible and applicable Coinsurance and/or Copayment and the Out-of-Network Deductible and applicable Coinsurance and/or Copayment for Covered Medical Expenses and Dental Services a Family Membership must pay for services incurred during that Benefit Period.
 Once the Deductible and applicable Coinsurance and/or Copayment paid by the Member during the Benefit Period for two or more Family Members covered under the same Family Membership total the applicable Out of Pocket Amount for the family, the Members covered under the same Family Membership will not be required to pay the Deductible and applicable Coinsurance and/or Copayment for Covered Medical Expenses and Dental Services the remainder of that Benefit Period.
 The Out of Pocket Amount for the family is listed on the Schedule of Benefits.
-The In-Network and Out-of-Network Out of Pocket Amounts are separate and one does not accumulate to the other.
+The In-Network and Out-of-Network Out of Pocket Amounts are separate, and one does not accumulate to the other.
 For family coverage when only two Members are enrolled, the two Members each must meet their Individual Out of Pocket Amounts only.

-Non-covered services, the non-participating pharmacy 50% benefit reduction and amounts over the allowed amount billed by a non-participating provider do not accumulate to the Out of Pocket Amount and are the Member's responsibility.
+Non-covered services, the amount the Member pays for the difference between a Brand-Name Drug and the Generic equivalent, the nonparticipating Pharmacy 50% Benefit reduction and amounts over the allowed amount billed by a nonparticipating provider, do not accumulate to the Out of Pocket Amount and are the Member's responsibility.